 The audience you are marketing to is sophisticated.
 Even children by now have been around the block, exposed to thousands of advertisements, jingles, brand logos and marketing tactics geared especially to them.
 Kids reflect their parents’ buying power.

-A good, consistent logo that accurately reflects what your company and brand are all about builds trust among consumers.
+A good, consistent logo that accurately reflects what your company and brand all about build trust among consumers.
 Trust goes, again, to first impressions.

 Does your logo look professional?
 If it were at a business meeting, would it stand up straight, look them in the eye, have a firm handshake?
 If your brand involves entertainment, does your logo reflect that?
 Is it fun?
 Is your logo unique?
 Or does it look like something you put together from clip art and paint programs, an online design farm or logo-generating website – shoddy and cheap?
 Worst of all, does your logo look like a ripoff of another company’s?